JackieTseng/paper-notes/docs/2/README.md

 #### Huffman Coding

 * Huffman coding can be efficiently implemented, finding a code in linear time to the number of input weights if these weights are sorted.
-Besides, Huffman code is a loss-less compression method, so the accuracy of the network won¡¯t be affected.
+Besides, Huffman coding is a loss-less compression method, so the accuracy of the network won¡¯t be affected.
 Experiments shown Huffman coding could save the last 20% - 30% storage of the network weights.

 ### Experiment